MrEdrey/Web-Programming/README.md

 - Code improved using a while loop.

 ### 🔹 Version 0.3
-- Refactored with separate functions for input, validation, and calculation.
 - It is now possible to calculate the grade for multiple students, and also to separate them by name.

 **How works:**